Nikolaos-X/Bayesian-Portfolio-Optimization/README.md

 🚀 Happy Investing & Portfolio Optimization! 🚀

-# THIS IS NO FINANCIAL ADVICE I GIVE YOU; FOR EDUCATIONAL PURPOSES ONLY!
+# THIS IS NO FINANCIAL ADVICE I GIVE YOU

+FOR EDUCATIONAL PURPOSES ONLY!